lipkau/JiraPS/docs/en-US/commands/Add-JiraGroupMember.md

 ### -PassThru

-Whether output should be provided after invoking this function.
+Whether output Should be provided after invoking this function.

 ```yaml
 Type: SwitchParameter